-We’ve produced a factsheet for Registrars to refer to when they suspect or know about a forced marriage.
+We’ve produced a factsheet for registrars to refer to when they suspect or know about a forced marriage.

 eLearning training for professionals

 The FMU runs an outreach programme across the UK to raise awareness of forced marriage.
-FMU has delivered outreach events to a number of statutory agencies and other organisations across a range of sectors, including:
+FMU has delivered outreach events to a number of statutory agencies and organisations across a range of sectors, including: